Code-Fellows-School-Work/reading-notes/code-401-reading-notes/growth-mindset.md

 - What is success?
 Have I personally defined what success looks like to me or is my version of success influenced by other's view of success
 - We're in the driver's seat for our own success
 - Focus on my own idea of success instead of being influenced by others on what success is

+### Thing I want to know more about
+- No questions, just looking forward to practicing these lessons during the upcoming course.